lionelmace/ibmcloud-utils/vpn/README.md

 1. Import the modified .ovpn in the Configurations panel of Tunnelblick.

 1. Click `Connect`.
-You should see a Connected confirmation
+You should see a `Connected` confirmation message

     ![VPN](./tunnelblick-connected.png)